MDLC01/brainfuck-interpreter/README.md

 [->+<]
 ```

-The code fragment above moves (or rather, adds) the value of the initial cell to the cell to its right.
-This is a pattern that is detected, and optimized, by the interpreter.
+This code fragment moves (or rather, adds) the value of the initial cell to the cell to its right.
+This pattern is detected and optimized, by the interpreter.

 A more convoluted example would be the following: